 Negotiating a fair settlement for your injury accident means negotiating the details of how you receive your compensation.
 You might get paid all of the settlement in one payment.
 A single payment is called a lump sum payment.
 On the other hand, you might receive a series of payments over months or years.
 That’s called a structured settlement.

 There are pros and cons to each type of settlement, and what’s best for you depends on the individual circumstances of your case.
-You will likely want to discuss which option is best for you with your personal injury attorney.
+You will likely want to discuss which option is best for you with your PI attorney.
 Here’ what you need to know about structured vs. lump sum settlements in Nevada injury cases.

 What Is a Structured Settlement?